Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 The dataset will be released soon.

 # Requirements
 The platform is Window 10.
-(Ubuntu should be fine.)
+(Ubuntu 20.04 may be fine.)

 Please install Anaconda at first.
 If you do not have Anaconda, please see the following [link](https://www.anaconda.com/products/distribution#Downloads).